theopenconversationkit/tock/gen-ai/orchestrator-server/src/main/python/tock-llm-indexing-tools/README.md

-# TOCK indexing tools
+# TOCK indexing and testing tools

-A collection of tools to ingest data into a Vector DB.
+A collection of tools to:

+- ingest data into a Vector DB
+- test specific RAG settings against a dataset.

 ## Installing toolset